iterative/mlem.ai/content/docs/get-started/index.md

 🖇️  Adding route for /sklearn_predict
 🖇️  Adding route for /sklearn_predict_proba
 Checkout openapi docs at <http://0.0.0.0:8080/docs>
-INFO:     Started server process [16696]
-INFO:     Waiting for application startup.
-INFO:     Application startup complete.
+...
 INFO:     Uvicorn running on http://0.0.0.0:8080 (Press CTRL+C to quit)
 ```

-The server is now running and listening for requests on the URL shown above.
+The server is now running and listening for requests on `localhost`.
+Endpoints
-Endpoints are created automatically from model methods (using the `sample_data`
+are created automatically from model methods (using the `sample_data`
 [provided earlier](#saving-your-model)).
 You can open the
 [Swagger UI](http://localhost:8080/docs) in your browser to explore the OpenAPI
 spec and query examples.